Hong Kong v Inter Miami: Refund

 Angry fans protested as Messi returned to dressing room.

-Tatler Asias VIP bundles, priced at HK$150,000, included VIP ticket for the match and meet-and-great session, along with limited merchandise.
-In addition, various souvenir gifts such as scarfs and jackets were sold.
+Tatler Asias VIP bundles, priced at HK$150,000, included VIP tickets for the match and meet-and-great session, along with limited merchandise.
+In addition, various souvenir gifts such as scarves and jackets were sold.
 The total income of Tatler Asia, covering sponsorships and ticket fees, is believed to surpass HK$132 million, including HK$11 million from the open training session.
 Under the contract, Tatler Asia had paid Inter Miami HK$50 million for their appearance.

 Following a closed-door meeting with authorities, Tatler Asia announced on 9 February a 50% refund to fans who purchased tickets through "official channels".
 Unaudited figures suggested the refund could cost HK$56 million, resulting in a net loss of HK$43 million.
 Tatler Asia said they invited the Consumer Council to participate in the talks and will not evade responsibility.

 The Consumer Council received at least 1,465 complaints, including 302 from tourists.
 The average amount of money involved in each case was HK$6,900, with the most expensive case involving $92,000.
 The Customs department received 360 complaints and created a team to assess the claims.
 It also said appropriate enforcement action would be taken if violation of the Trade Descriptions Ordinance is discovered.

 Refund details were announced by Tatler Asia on 18 March, with email notifications sent to those who purchased tickets through ticketing platform Klook.
 There was a 12 April deadline for refund requests, which were to be processed before 13 May.
 The Culture, Sports and Tourism Bureau described it as "a responsible move" displaying a commitment to resolve the matter.
 Tatler Asia stated that people must agree to drop any further legal complaints or claims before collecting a refund.
 However, the Consumer Council responded that consumers need not drop their complaints for the refund, though they might need to drop any complaints filed with their banks, and purchases through secondary sources might not qualify for refunds.